Adaptive Bayesian Beamforming for Imaging by Marginalizing the Speed of Sound: Evaluation

 \subsection{Simulation Results}

-\paragraph{Qualitative Results} The qualitative results are shown in~\cref{fig:qualitative}.
-The 5 point targets forming a ``cross'' are near the range of 32\texttt{m}, while multipath artifacts appear near the range of 39\texttt{m}.
-In terms of resolution, our marginalized beamformer (Bayes) results in lower sidelobes compared to the DAS and MVDR beamformer, resulting in better visibility of the targets.
+\textit{ Qualitative Results. }~ The qualitative results are shown in~\cref{fig:qualitative}.
+The 5-point targets forming a ``cross'' are near the range of 32 m, while multipath artifacts appear near the range of 39 m.
+In terms of resolution, our marginalized beamformer (Bayes MVDR) results in lower sidelobes compared to the DAS and MVDR beamformer, resulting in better visibility of the targets.
 Also, it suppresses the multipath artifacts more effectively compared to the other baselines.
+Meanwhile, ML imaging performs even better than Bayes MVDR, with the highest resolution and barely visible multipath artifacts.
+Note that, for the ML image, we did not restrict the dynamic range whatsoever.
+Therefore, ML clearly achieves much stronger multipath artifact suppression.

-Meanwhile, the difference in the performance of our method for larger numbers of quadrature points (\(N_{\text{quad.}} = 32 \) versus \(N_{\text{quad.}} = 8\)) is marginal.
-Quantitatively, the root mean squared error between the two is only -39.13dB.
+In the second row of~\cref{fig:qualitative}, we evaluate the effect of the number of quadrature points, which is directly connected with the computational cost of our method.
+As shown, the differences between \(Q = 8, 16, 32\) are marginal.
+Quantitatively, the root mean squared error between \(Q=8\) and \(Q=32\) is only -39.13 dB.
 Therefore, the benefits of our beamformer can be enjoyed with a relatively small number of quadrature points.
-Moreover, increasing the number of quadrature points does not necessarily lead to increased resolution, as it is effectively adding signals.

-\paragraph{Quantitative Results} The beam resolutions are visualized in~\cref{fig:quantatitive}, while the objective metrics are organized in \cref{table:performance}.
-Our marginalized beamformer (Bayes) can be seen to achieve better resolution compared to the DAS and MVDR beamformers.
-Furthermore, it achieves multipath artifact levels 14dB lower than the baselines.
+To understand the behavior of the marginalized beamformer (Bayes MVDR), we visualize the posterior estimates of the \acrshort*{sos} in \cref{fig:sos}.
+In \cref{fig:sos_mean}, we can see that the posterior mean of the \acrshort*{sos} deviates from the prior mean near the point targets.
+Intuitively, the posterior of the \acrshort*{sos} is steering the beam towards the direction of the signal.
+At the same time, the degree of steering is regularized by the uncertainty of the posterior, which can be quantified through the posterior variance shown in \cref{fig:sos_var}.
+That is, when the uncertainty is high, the signal is averaged over a wider range of \acrshort*{sos}, smoothing out the signal.
+This smoothing effect is what suppresses the sidelobes and the multipath artifacts.

+\textit{ Quantitative Results. }~ We quantitatively evaluate the resolution and the artifact suppression level.
+The resolution is measured over a 1-dimensional cutaway along the azimuth axis of one of the point targets, where we normalize the signal level to be in the range of \([0,1]\) and compute the full width at half-maximum (FWHM) in meters.
+For the artifact suppression level, we compute the relative peak multipath artifact level (RPMAL), which is the ratio of the peak signal level over the region where the true targets are versus where they are not.
+For both ML and Bayes MVDR, we used \(Q = 8\).
+The objective metrics are organized in \cref{table:performance}.
+Bayes MVDR can be seen to achieve better resolution compared to the DAS and MVDR beamformers, where the multipath artifact level is 14dB lower than baselines.
+Furthermore, ML imaging achieves twice as accurate resolution and close to no artifacts.
+We visualize the full azimuth resolution plot in~\cref{fig:quantatitive}.